Franklin India Liquid Fund

 All investments in debt funds are subject to various types of risks including credit risk, interest rate risk, liquidity risk etc. Some fixed income schemes may have a higher concentration to securities rated below AA and therefore may be exposed to relatively higher risk of downgrade or default and the associated volatility in prices which could impact NAV of the scheme.
 Credit rating issued by SEBI registered entities is an opinion of the rating agency and should not be considered as an assurance of repayment by issuer.
 There is no assurance or guarantee of principal or returns in any of the mutual fund scheme.

 This scheme has exposure to floating rate instruments .
 The duration of these instruments is linked to the interest rate reset period.
 The interest rate risk in a floating rate instrument or in a fixed rate instrument hedged with derivatives is likely to be lesser than that in an equivalent maturity fixed rate instrument.
 Under some market circumstances the volatility may be of an order greater than what may ordinarily be expected considering only its duration.
-Hence investors are recommended to consider the unadjusted portfolio maturity of the scheme as well and exercise adequate due diligence when deciding to make their investments.
+Hence investors are recommended to consider the unadjusted Different plans have a different expense structure portfolio maturity of the scheme as well and exercise adequate due diligence when deciding to make their investments.